 Cathay United Bank and Subsidiaries

 Consolidated Financial Statements

-For the three-month periods ended
+For the nine-month periods ended

-31 March 2018 and 2017
+30 September 2018 and 2017

 With Independent Auditors' Review Report

 The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
-These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks".
+These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks" and IAS 34 "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission.
 If there is any conflict between these consolidated financial statements and the Chinese version or any difference in the interpretation of the two versions, the Chinese language consolidated financial statements shall prevail.